 To understand the reluctance of our older population to open up about their sexuality it is useful to understand the background in which they grew up.
 The UK was not the open and accepting place it is today.
 Homosexual was illegal until 1967; up until that point being “Gay” carried a prison sentence.
 Police would raid houses early in the morning to catch people sleeping together, often encouraged by local communities making complaints about their neighbours.
 Courts would in some cases issue prison sentences or offer an alternative of “Voluntary” Electric Shock Therapy to assist in changing their sexuality.
 This Treatment was only stopped in the late 1970’s when Homosexuality was declassified as a mental illness.
 In less than 55 years the changes in society for the LGBTQ community has vastly changed.
 Therefore, for those who grow up prior to 1967 many will bear the scars of the society they grew up with.

 You may argue that many groups in society over the years have suffered at the hands of others, whether that be due to race or religion etc. But this persecution in the UK was never legalised persecution in the same was as it was for the LGBTQ community.
 Many residents particularly those living with dementia will not be able to understand they have a right to be open.
 We as social care providers have a duty to encourage openness in both our staff and our residents, to ensure our LGBTQ residents can live their lives as they wish and without fear.
 This is particularly important when people are nearing the end of their lives, wanting to prepare it is just as important for the partners who are also in the same position and need to be able to grieve.

-Be amongst the first care homes to truly recognise diversity.
-To find out more about being a truly diverse care home operator why not contact us: email@example.com we are able to assist with your diversity plan and involve others in training and educating your staff about this very important aspect of so many people’s lives.
+Be amongst the first care homes to truly recognise diversity in Care.
+To find out more about being a truly diverse care home operator why not contact us: firstname.lastname@example.org we are able to assist with your diversity plan and involve others in training and educating your staff about this very important aspect of so many people’s lives.